patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 For more advanced use cases, you can build completely custom message structures by passing children directly to `<Message>`.
 This approach is useful when you need to customize the order or structure of message elements beyond what the standard props allow.

-When creating custom message structures, you must follow an intended composable structure:
+When creating custom message structures, you must follow an intended composable structure.

-1. **Message content and actions** must be wrapped in `<MessageAndActions>`.
+1. **Message content and actions:** Wrap in `<MessageAndActions>`.
 This includes, but is not limited to:

-   - `<MarkdownContent>` - For rendering markdown or plain text content
+   - `<MarkdownContent>`: For rendering markdown or plain text content
    - `<ErrorMessage>`
    - `<MessageLoading>`
    - `<MessageInput>`